amita-shukla/blog-1/README.md

 Main changes from Atte's version:

 - Converted the blog starter to a portfolio website.
-This involved creating a new  landing pagen, and an `About` component, and creating a new `/blog` page for blog posts.
+This involved creating a new landing page, an `About` component, a new `/blog` page for blog posts, and a new `/notes` for shorter posts.
 - add support for [Disqus](https://disqus.com/) comments under each blog post
 - Removed author bio from under each post, as the blog says everywhere that the posts are written by me.
 (The author content still exists, to be included in case of guest posts).
 - Removed the contact form, and simply provided the email address.
 This has its pros and cons but I decided to go for a hassle free approach...